Use Lymwave with Gemini CLI through MCP

 Connect Gemini CLI to Lymwave MCP

-Add the Lymwave MCP server to your Gemini CLI environment once the tools are enabled for your account or development setup.
+Add the Lymwave MCP server to your Gemini CLI environment using a workspace bearer token.

 Ask for content work from the terminal